 I just don’t want to know the consequences of this disease … I really don’t want to know.

 Monica in 2007

-She was admitted to the rehabilitation center for treatment.
+In 2007 two PUs developed again on Monica's left and right hip that were diagnosed during a routine examination at the rehabilitation centre.
+While one PU was classified as a stage 2 ulcer, the other one was more seriously classified as a stage 4 ulcer.
+Subsequently, Monica was admitted to the rehabilitation centre for treatment.
 Again, there was infection of the bone and a surgical intervention was necessary.
 After a successful operation, a standard post-operative management intervention was conducted without any further complications.

-A rehabilitative strategy to treat pressure ulcers should seek to implement a patient-oriented, comprehensive approach, not only focused on regaining functioning that existed prior to the ulcers, but also minimize the risk of recurrent ulcers and complications.
-Therefore risk factors had to be taken into account (View Box 2)
+A rehabilitative strategy to treat PUs should seek to implement a person-oriented, comprehensive approach, not only focused on re-gaining functioning that existed prior to the PUs but also on minimizing the risk of recurrent ulcers and complications.
+Therefore risk factors have to be taken into account.
+See box 3.

 In Monica's case, a number of risk factors clearly played a role in the recurrence of PUs.
 Four weeks after Monica's surgery, a comprehensive rehabilitation program that incorporated the Rehab-Cycle® was implemented .